 There are several “Donburi (丼)” rice bowl dishes that have long been loved in Japan, which include “Katsudon (カツ丼)”, “Oyakodon (親子丼)”, and “Tendon (天丼)”, but do you know what Donburi has the longest history?

-Actually, the rice bowl dish that was first created in Japan is “Unadon (うな丼)”, whose origin is said to date back to the Bunka era (1804 to 1818) in the Edo period.
-As you might already know, the word included in the name, “Don (丼)” is the abbreviation for “Donburi (丼)” meaning “rice bowl” or “rice bowl dish” in Japanese.
+Actually, the rice bowl dish that was first created in Japan is “Unadon (うな丼)”, or Unagi Donburi, whose origin is said to date back to the Bunka era (1804 to 1818) in the Edo period.

-Let’s get back on track.
-Today, the rice bowl dish with eel, Unadon is not only one of the most beloved Donburi dishes in Japan, but I hear it has also become popular in many overseas countries.
+Today, the rice bowl dish with Unagi eel, Unadon is not just one of the most loved Donburi dishes in Japan, but I hear it has also become popular in many overseas countries.

-Those who have had the Japanese rice bowl dish before may also have heard of “Unaju (うな重)”, a Japanese dish very similar to Unadon.
+Those who have eaten Unadon before may also have heard of “Unaju (うな重)”, a dish very similar to Unadon.
 In fact, if you compare Unadon and Unaju in appearance, you might think they are the same thing.

-However, the 2 grilled eel dishes are different in a certain respect, but how does Unadon differ from Unaju?
+However, these 2 grilled eel dishes are different in a certain respect, but how does Unadon differ from Unaju?
 For people who are curious, this article will explain the difference.

 Unadon (うな丼, 鰻丼)

 First off, Unadon is a bowl of rice topped with unagi that has been boned, grilled, and brushed with a sweet-savory sauce made from dark soy sauce, mirin (sweet cooking rice wine), sugar, and sake.

 The grilled eel topping itself is called “Unagi no Kabayaki (鰻の蒲焼)“, and as a condiment for it, Sansho pepper usually comes with the Unadon rice bowl.